 People with diabetes are more likely to have foot problems because of nerve and blood vessel damage and restricted blood flow to the extremities.
 If you have diabetes, it’s crucial that you take foot problems seriously.
 With poor care, small sores or breaks in the skin may turn into deep skin ulcers.
 If skin ulcers get larger or grow deeper, gangrene and amputation of the foot may be the result.

 Long-term complications of diabetes develop gradually.
-The longer a person has had diabetes, the higher their risk for complications.
+The longer you’ve had diabetes, the higher your risk for complications.
 Proper preventive care can help you control or avoid many or all of these diabetes complications.
-The better a person is at managing their blood sugar levels, the lower the risk of developing them and the better the long-term outlook.
+The better you are at managing your blood sugar levels, the lower the risk of developing complications, and the better your long-term outlook.